 - In the UK attractiveness survey by EY, Aberdeen scores 8th in terms of foreign direct investment performance.

-- The new multi-million-pound events complex for Aberdeen, P&J Live, represents the single biggest investment in entertainment, conferencing and exhibition facilities in the UK.
+- The new multi-million-pound events complex, P&J Live, represents the single biggest investment in entertainment, conferencing and exhibition facilities in the UK.
 The investment was made by Aberdeen City Council.

 - Best location in the UK to start a business, boasting the best five-year survival rate for new companies.

-- £37 million is being invested to rejuvenate and reinvent Aberdeen’s major cultural venues: Aberdeen Art Gallery and Music Hall.
+- More than £43 million has been invested to rejuvenate and reinvent Aberdeen’s major cultural venues: Aberdeen Art Gallery and Music Hall.

 - The Capitol has been voted the best new office development outside central London.